lyda/misspell-check/README.rst

 Unit tests are run on `Travis`_ for all supported python versions.

+TODO
+====
+Some items on the TODO list:

+* Implement option to interactively fix files.
+* Give some thought to supporting multiple languages?
+* Might a "common misspellings" list be different for different English users - might an American make one set of mistakes while a German writing English make another?
+Source of this data?
+* Fix pip upgrade bug.

 Credits
 =======
 - `Kevin Lyda`_: Initial shell goo and python version.